reecebygrave1/Documentation/README.md

 * The foundations champ china is.
 * Time we have to complete the website in.

 The reasons i have bulleted above are my constraints, they will limit my capability of sucsessfuly completing my wesbite to an acceptable standard.
+For the first bullet point, my reason for that is becasue i am still learning the fundementals of them.

 ## Benifits